What is Lisp-Stat?

 Relationship to XLISP-Stat

 Although inspired by Tierney’s XLisp-Stat, this is a reboot in Common Lisp.
-XLisp-Stat code is unlikely to run except in trivial cases, and existing XLisp-Stat libraries can be ported with the assistance of the XLS-Compat system.
+XLisp-Stat code is unlikely to run except in trivial cases.
+Existing XLisp-Stat libraries can be ported with the assistance of the XLS-Compat system.

 Lisp-Stat is composed of several systems (projects), each independently useful and brought together under the Lisp-Stat umbrella.
 Dependencies between systems have been minimised to the extent possible so you can use them individually without importing all of Lisp-Stat.

 A data frame is a data structure conceptually similar to a R data frame.
 It provides column-centric storage for data sets where each named column contains the values for one variable, and each row contains one set of observations.
 For data frames, we use the ‘tibble’ from the tidyverse as inspiration for functionality.

 Data frames can contain values of any type.
 If desired, additional attributes, such as the numerical type, unit and other information may be attached to the variable for convenience or efficiency.
-For example you could specify a unit of length, say m/s (meters per second), to ensure that mathmatical operations on that variable always produce lengths (though the unit may change).
+For example you could specify a unit of length, say m/s (meters per second), to ensure that mathematical operations on that variable always produce lengths (though the unit may change).

 The Data Frame I/O system provides input and output operations for data frames.
 A data frame may be written to and read from files, strings or streams, including network streams or relational databases.